secorn/secorn/README.md

 - My name is Sebastian and I am a psychologist and data scientist with 5 years of experience in applied research, academia and clinical practice.

-- Over time, I realized my true passion lies in working with data and statistical modeling.
+- Over time, I realized my true passion lies in Programming, working with data and statistical modeling.
 This led me to transition into data science. 📊

 - I recently completed Le Wagon's full-time 9-weeks data science bootcamp.
 Now, I come with a strong foundation to start working as a data professional and continue my own learning 🪴🎉